team-charls/charls/doc/style_and_design.md

 ### Tabs and Spaces

 Spaces with an indent of 4.
 This to ensure maximum readability with different editors/platforms.
-To document this and ensure editors are configured correctly an .editorconfig is used in the root of the repository.
+To document this and ensure editors are configured correctly an .editorconfig file and a .clang-format file is placed in the root of the repository.

 ### Template: class vs typename